-At Resplendor, Minas Gerais, we find an incipient demand, motivated by the passenger train from Vale and a landscape full of possibilities.
-The challenge was to generate income to the rural area and develop new businesses with a sustainable profile.
-For 16 months we supported local entrepreneurs from mapping possibilities to the creation of new businesses.
+At Resplendor, Minas Gerais state, Brazil, we find a growing demand, motivated by the passenger train from Vale Company and a landscape full of possibilities.
+The challenge was to generate income for this rural area and develop new businesses with sustainable profiles.

-The phases, one by one, you can check below.
-This cycle was concluded last December.
+The phases of the project, one by one, can be checked below.
+This first project cycle was concluded last December.

 Phase 1 – Mapping

-After that, 6 entrepreneurs were selected to receive support and capacity building to potentialize their businesses: DIM Restaurant (DIM meaning wonders from the countryside of Minas Gerais), Cachaçaria Dona Bem (Spirits producer), Sítio Sabores Marins (Rural Producers Association Limadouto), Sítio Vale Verde and Sítio Borel (both members of the Rural Producers Association ADEBRAS) and Top Bike.
+Following this, 6 entrepreneurs were selected to receive support and capacity-building training to potentialize their businesses: DIM Restaurant (DIM meaning “Wonders from the countryside” of Minas Gerais), Cachaçaria Dona Bem (Spirits producer), Sítio Sabores Marins (Rural Producers Association Limadouro), Sítio Vale Verde and Sítio Borel (both members of the Rural Producers Association ADEBRAS) and Top Bike.

 Phase 2 – Inspiration and qualification

-The next step was looking for references and building capacity on the businesses.
-A good strategy for that is benchmarking, that we already spoke more here.
-At this case we did four inspiration trips.
-We also promoted 118 hours of classes, aiming technical qualification to generate good quality services, develop entrepreneurial, project management and networking skills.
+The next step entails looking for references for capacity-building for the businesses.
+A good strategy for this is benchmarking, which we have already discussed here on the blog in previous articles.
+For this phase, Raizes made four inspirational trips.
+We also promoted 118 hours of training, aiming to increase technical qualification, improve service quality, develop entrepreneurial abilities, project management skills, and networking.

 Phase 3 – Prototyping and product innovation

-he step 3 is directly connected to structuring the touristic sites and infrastructure.
-After all the capacity building, we started the product innovation and prototyping phase, designing what would be delivered to the public, with the implementation of the Touristic Adaptation Plan.
+The third step is directly connected to structuring the touristic sites and their infrastructure.
+After all the capacity building, Raizes started the product innovation and prototyping phase, designing what would be delivered to the public, with the implementation of the Touristic Adaptation Plan.

-At Resplendor this was a really cool step.
-It included a bio construction workshop having as an experiential part building a dry toilet.
-It also inspired, for example, the creation of a community library with books that were not being used on a former idle space owned by one of the entrepreneurs.
-All that is beautifully illustrated on the Project video that summarizes the Community Social Entrepreneurship Program (PESC, in Portuguese) Resplendor.
+At Resplendor, this was a particularly fruitful step.
+It included a bio construction workshop, involving the building of a dry, compost toilet.
+This experience also inspired, for example, the creation of a community library with books that were not being used in a formerly unused space owned by one of the entrepreneurs.
+All of this is beautifully illustrated in the Project video, which summarizes the Community Social Entrepreneurship Program (PESC, in Portuguese) Resplendor.
 Check the video below.

 Phase 4 – Market Access

-At this phase was also created a communication plan with a destination brand, a touristic map, a printed folder, this video, and this website.
-Tell us if you don´t feel like visiting Resplendor?
-We invite you to go and Visit Resplendor.
+At this phase, a communication plan with a destination brand, a touristic map, a printed folder, this video, and this website were also created.
+Tell us if you don´t feel like visiting Resplendor after checking them!
+We invite you to go and visit Resplendor.

-This Project is na initiative from Vale Foundation, with whom we have the privilege of having developed other structuring projects of local development, such as Sabores do Morro, Flores do Carmo, Bordadeiras de Ipoema and PESC Periquito.
+This Project is an initiative from Vale Foundation, with whom we have the privilege of having developed other local development structuring projects, such as Sabores do Morro, Flores do Carmo, Bordadeiras de Ipoema, and PESC Periquito.